kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

 * The base classes may belong to unrelated class hierarchies.
 * Note:
   * Beyond the scope of this course
-  * Some compelling use-cases
-  * Easily misused
+  * Some compelling use-cases, but in many cases design can be refactored so that the multiple inheritance an be avoided which results in a better design
-  * Can be very complex
+  * Can be very complex any many developers don't fully understand it, therefore it can be easily misused.

 ### Example